mahdafr/19s_cs5362-dm/README.md

 # Mining for Credibility
-Project for CS5362 Data Mining, Spring 2019
+Project for CS5362 Data Mining, Spring 2019<br/>
+Group Members:<br/>
+* Mahdokht Afravi
+* Jonathan Avila
+* Cristian Ayub
+* Gerardo Cervantes

 ## How to Run
 This section describes how to run each script in the python environment equipped with the 'Prerequisites' stated below.